ibrahima/ibrahima.github.io/index.md

     <div class="medium-3 panel columns" style="height: 200px"></div>
     <div class="medium-9 column">

         <p class="mbm">I'm a second year PhD student in the <a href="http://ece.ucsd.edu">ECE department</a> at UCSD, majoring in Intelligent Systems.
+I work in <a href="http://cseweb.ucsd.edu/~trosing/">Professor Tajana Rosing's</a> <a href="http://seelab.ucsd.edu/">System Energy Efficiency Lab</a>, focusing on workload characterization for mobile devices and the internet of things.
 I am generally interested in applying machine learning to challenging engineering problems.
 In my undergraduate career I worked in <a href="http://cs.berkeley.edu/~pabbeel/">Pieter Abbeel's</a> Robot Learning Lab.
         </p>
     </div>
 </div>